Szymon-Czuszek/SAS-Data-Science/README.md

 Enables detailed logging by displaying the included file's source code in the SAS log.
 Helps in debugging and tracking macro execution.

+Code Explanation:
+%INCLUDE Statement:

+Loads and executes the contents of MacroInSas2.sas dynamically.
+Useful for modularizing SAS programs by reusing existing macro definitions.
+Logging with /SOURCE2:

+Ensures that the included script's code appears in the log for better traceability.

 ## Solutions to exercises in Udemy course by Ermin Dedic: "SAS Programming Complete: Learn SAS and Become a Data Ninja"